2002-2006 R50 MINI Cooper and R53 MINI Cooper S Hatchbacks

-Getting the Cannister Cover started into the base is a little tricky - having the O-ring well lubricated will make it a little easier.
+Getting the Canister Cover started into the base is a little tricky - having the O-ring well lubricated will make it a little easier.
 Start the cover onto the base carefully, confirming the cover is 'square' with the base to prevent cross-threading.
-Once you have it started, you will still have slight resistance from the new O-ring, but you should be able to get the cover well onto the base by hand.
+Once you have it started, you will still have resistance from the new O-ring, but you should be able to get the cover well onto the base by hand.

-Torque the cannister cover to 18 lb-ft.
+Torque the canister cover to 18 lb-ft.

 The factory Drain Plug gasket is a plastic gasket that is molded into the Drain Plug.
 Best to replace the drain plug at every oil change.
 The cost is minimal compared to headaches from a leaky plug!
 (The linked filter part numbers above includes a new drain plug.)